khaller93/kgrec-train/README.md

 #### Similarity Metrics

+The following metrics require the graph database Neo4J to be computed.
+The application will try to use Docker to start a Neo4J instance and import the data for processing.
+Hence, Docker needs to be running, and the current user executing this application needs access to the Docker interface.

 **(1) Compute LDSD Metric**

 The similarity metric LDSD hasn't any hyperparameter to choose.
-This option was removed temporarily, because of the new approach of storing the KG in TSV files.

 ```
 Usage: main.py compute ldsd [OPTIONS]